agonzalezcastillo/task_scheduler_front/README.md

 npm run start
 ```

-open the next URL in your prefered browser
+open the next URL in your preferred browser
 ```sh
 http://localhost:3000
 ```